 Please note: the work we do at the psychiatric facility will primarily be done outside with service users waiting to see consultants, as the clinic is so small most wait outside all day simply to be seen.
 You will have the opportunity to work on a ward and observe consultations too.

 These projects take place in a clinical or community setting.
 Here you’ll be expected to get creative and really think about how best to help individuals who are all at varying stages of their recovery.
 Focus on a particular skill like improving short-term memory and form an interactive activity around this.

 + English for Development (EFD)

-These projects take place in schools or vocational training institutes.
+These projects involve working with children in schools.
 English is a real commodity in India and you have the tools to help provide individuals with better career prospects and increased confidence just by speaking with your students!
 In addition to the practical side of English language teaching, there's also so much more you're doing.

 When working in developing countries, seemingly simple, daily skills, which we take for granted, can often be overlooked, but should really be prioritised.
 According to a report conducted by the WHO, the skills often neglected in the developing world, but intrinsically linked to mental health are: decision-making, problem-solving, creative and critical thinking, effective communication, interpersonal skills, self-awareness and coping with emotions and stress.

 In our experience, we have found that our EFD projects are a great opportunity for volunteers to role model healthy social habits and behaviours with the aim of further developing these skills amongst students and encouraging progression - both personally and professionally.